 Working with a professional to build your site on WordPress is the best way to maximize your time and get a beautiful, functional website.

 When hiring someone, consider their experience with SEO best practices and copywriting.
 Too many web design shops focus on the visual side of the finished product.
 Afterward, you might have to hire a dedicated SEO expert to help you rank your site on Google.
-Start off on the right foot by hiring a law firm marketing agency that understands web development and SEO.
+Start off on the right foot by hiring a law firm marketing agency that understands web design and SEO for attorneys.

 Step 4.
 Choose Your Page Builder